With 114.4 million viewers, the 2015 Super Bowl was the most-watched program on TV ever. The 2014 and 2016 Super Bowl were close behind.

 As Christians, we can build virtue and character in any craft, skill, or sport if we do it for the glory of the kingdom.

 What lessons have you personally learned from playing sports?
 How have you brought these lessons into your parenting or relationships?
 Share your stories in the comments.
-While you're at it, check out “Woodlawn” at PureFlix.com, and take advantage of our free one month trial.
+While you're at it, check out “Woodlawn” at PureFlix.com, and take advantage of our free trial.